giantswarm/releases/aws/v17.3.1/README.md

 # :zap: Giant Swarm Release v17.3.1 for AWS :zap:

-This release fixes a bug when external SNAT is enabled.
+This release fixes a bug in AWS CNI when external SNAT is enabled.

 ## Change details